 - Round-trip airfare from Sky Harbor International Airport (Phoenix, Arizona) to international study site

-- Room and board at international site
+- Housing and meals at international site

 - College credit (minimum 3 credit hours)

 - Tuition and fees up to $2000

 - Monthly stipend of up to $1200/month for undergraduate students and up to $1600/month for graduate students to offset other travel and living expenses